5 Day London Itinerary | Spend an Epic 5 Days In London

 5 Day London Itinerary

-After being asked numerous times by visiting family and friends about all the things to do in London, I thought I’d put together a 5 day London itinerary for first time visitors to give them a head start on how to explore this bustling metropolitan capital that I live in!
-There’s just something about London.
+I thought I’d put together a 5 day London itinerary for first-time visitors to give them a head start on how to explore this bustling metropolitan capital that I live in.

-From London’s iconic landmarks, its free world-class museums and coolest neighbourhoods to a long list of popular tourist attractions.
+From London’s iconic landmarks, its free world-class museums, and coolest neighbourhoods to a long list of popular tourist attractions.

 London is a destination every traveller should visit and I’m not just saying this because I live here.